woltapp/summer2020/README.md

 ## Instructions
 - Write the assignment using either TypeScript / JavaScript, Python, Scala, Kotlin or Java
-- Feel free to use any 3rd party framework / library, however try to minimize external dependencies
+- Feel free to use any 3rd party framework / library, however try to minimize external dependencies. _React_ is popular in Wolt, so would be great if you can use that in frontend version of this task.

 ## Few tips
 - Everyone in Wolt loves clean code